forshaws/tqnn1/README.md

 ### Deploy directy to IBM cloud [recommended] ###

 You can install this software directly onto IBM Cloud infrastructure using a single click.
-This service will guide youb through creating an IBM Cloud account if you do not have one already.
+This service will guide you through creating an IBM Cloud account if you do not have one already.
 It will also create the required toolchain and pipelines.

 [![Deploy to IBM Cloud](https://cloud.ibm.com/devops/setup/deploy/button.png)](https://cloud.ibm.com/devops/setup/deploy?repository=https://github.com/forshaws/tqnn1.git)